 When a society is properly oriented, organised and disciplined, it can be prosperous in natural wealth.
 This claim is quite true as it can be seen through the World Bank Community Social and Development Project which to a large extent has been rated as one of the most successful projects executed.
 This now brings us to the basic mandate of the KS-CSDA as related to 2016-2020 Community and Social Development Project – Additional Financing.

-The overall goal of the CSDP is creating improved access to services for human development, while the Project Development Objective is to sustainably increase access of poor people to social and natural resource infrastructure services.
+The overall goal of the CSDP according to its Project Operation/Implementation Manual (2011): “is to improve access to services for Human Development (HD)”.
+To achieve this laudable goal, the Project Development Objective (PDO) “is to support empowerment of communities and local government authorities for sustainable increased access of poor people to improved social and natural resource, infrastructure and services.”

 One can specifically say that the avowed mandates of the CSDA are to: empower communities to Plan, Part-Finance, Implement, Monitor and Maintain Sustainable and Society inclusive Multi-Sectoral Micro- Projects.
 The GM further disclosed that in the Additional Financing, the credit to be spent on project in each state is $4M which he noted that some states have not been able to spend while others have exhausted the credit money on project.
 He stated: “When I came in barely two years ago, precisely 4th of April, 2018, the agency was under suspension for over a year which hindered project execution.
 “When I came in fully, I told myself and charged the staff that we must spend the allocation of the money given to the agency.

 Today, am happy to inform you that since then, year in year out we have always being surpassing our previous achievements.
 For this year 2020, we had only 6 months which was suppose to end in June, 2020, but because of the COVID-19 pandemic, the duration was extended to the end of September, 2020, which before the end of September we would finish attending to all the benefiting communities.”